-So, to fix the situation, and make Mochi happy, we enrolled him into doggie daycare for the days that we would be gone for a long time.
+So, to fix the situation, and make Mochi happy, we enrolled him in doggie daycare for the days that we would be gone for a long time.

 But, Mochi would still panic around ringing doorbells, people around outside our apartment, and if anyone left from a group (like getting up from a table at a restaurant).

 I felt helpless because I had no idea how to ease his anxiety!
-Unfortunately, Mochi does not immediately calm down from me trying to hold him and tell him he is okay.
+Unfortunately, Mochi does not immediately calm down from my trying to hold him and tell him he is okay.